 - The median remuneration of employees of the Company during the financial year was Rs.
-4.20 Lakhs - The percentage increase in remuneration of Chief Financial Officer & Company Secretary in the financial year was 15%. - There were 343 permanent employees on the rolls of Company as on March 31, 2024. - Save and except as provided hereinabove, there was no increase in the salaries of employees including the managerial personnel in the last financial year on account of continued losses.
+4.21 Lakhs - There were 197 permanent employees on the rolls of Company as on March 31, 2025. - Save and except as provided hereinabove, there was no increase in the salaries of employees including the managerial personnel and Chief Financial Officer & Company Secretary in the last financial year on account of continued losses.
 Accordingly, the requirement of providing comparison of average percentage increase of employee salary to managerial personnel is not applicable. - It is hereby affirmed that the remuneration paid is as per the Remuneration Policy for Directors, Key Managerial Personnel and other Employees. - The statement containing names of top ten employees in terms of remuneration drawn and the particulars of employees as required under Section 197(12) of the Act read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is provided in a separate annexure forming part of this report.
 Further, the report and the accounts are being sent to the members excluding the foresaid annexure.
 In terms of Section 136 of the Act, the said annexure is open for inspection at the Registered Office of the Company.
-Any shareholder interested in obtaining a copy of the same may write to the Company Secretary. - (ii) Information as per Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014
+Any shareholder interested in obtaining a copy of the same may write to the Company Secretary.

+(ii) Information as per Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014

 There are no employees (other than Managing Directors) drawing remuneration aggregating to Rs.
-1.02 crores per annum employed during the year 2023-24 and no employees drawing remuneration to Rs.
+1.02 crores per annum employed during the year 2024-25 and no employees drawing remuneration to Rs.
 8.5 lakhs per month employed for the part of financial year.